juhynl/programming-language/CMinusPtrInterpreter/README.md

 Please enter a target program:
          - Put a semicolon (;) between each statement.
          - Do not put a semicolon (;) at the end of the program.
-         - Enter "x" to exit the program.
+         - Enter ":exit" to exit the program.
 ============================================================
 x = 1;
 y = 2;